microsoft/fhir-loader/docs/testing.md

 ## What if I find an issue?

-You may open an [issue]() against the Github repository.
+You may open an [issue](https://github.com/microsoft/fhir-loader/issues) against the Github repository.
 We actively triage these and will work on this as best effort.

 ## Testing Steps

 ## Next steps

-In this tutorial, you've deployed the Microsoft Open Source FHIR Server for Azure into your subscription.
 To learn how to access the FHIR API using Postman, you can take a look at the [Postman tutorial](https://docs.microsoft.com/en-us/azure/healthcare-apis/access-fhir-postman-tutorial) on the Azure Docs site.

 You can use Postman to test the FHIR server. https://github.com/microsoft/fhir-server/blob/main/docs/PostmanTesting.md